 AeroMexico Business Class ORD-MEX-LIM

-With that in mind, I purchased two round-trip, business-class tickets for $536 each on AeroMexico from Chicago, IL to Lima, Peru via Mexico City, Mexico.
+With that in mind, I purchased two back-to-back round-trip, business-class tickets for $536 each on AeroMexico from Chicago, IL to Lima, Peru via Mexico City, Mexico.

-Together with two additional business class trips on China Eastern Airlines, I will exceed Delta’s $15,000 MQD threshold by spending a little over $3,000 instead of $18,000-$19,000.
+Together with two additional business class trips on China Eastern Airlines, I will easily exceed Delta’s $15,000 MQD threshold by spending a little over $3,000 out of pocket instead of $18,000-$19,000.
 The $25,000 to $30,000 that I had been putting on Delta credit cards will now be directed to other cards offering more valuable and versatile points.
 Ironically, I can retain Delta Diamond status and receive Choice Benefits like Global Upgrade Certificates without spending any money on Delta.